DefVINS: Visual-Inertial Odometry for Deformable Scenes: Introduction

 \section{Introduction}

-Simultaneous Localization and Mapping (SLAM), and its core state estimation component, Visual–Inertial Odometry (VIO), are foundational technologies driving modern mobile robotics and Augmented Reality (AR).
-Visual odometry and SLAM is a very active field of research with an abundance of applications in these fields, demonstrating remarkable maturity through various sensor configurations, including monocular~\cite{engel2017direct} and stereo~\cite{wang2017stereo}.

-Among these, the fusion of vision with an Inertial Measurement Unit (IMU) stands out as a particularly robust solution.
-Adding an IMU helps dealing with untextured environments and rapid motions and makes roll and pitch directly observable \cite{Huang2019VisualInertialNA}.
-The IMU, which provides high--frequency measurements of linear acceleration and angular velocity, effectively anchors the system's short--term pose dynamics and provides crucial observability to the orientation axes unobservable in pure monocular vision.
-On the other hand, the camera complements the IMU with external referencing to the environment in 6 Degrees of Freedom (DoF), correcting the inevitable drift resulting from IMU sensor biases over time \cite{usenko2016direct, VINSmono}.
-State--of--the--art VIO systems, such as VINS--Mono~\cite{VINSmono} and OKVIS~\cite{leutenegger2015keyframe}, have proven highly effective in static, rigid environments, establishing them as the de facto standard for ego--motion estimation.
+Visual–Inertial Odometry (VIO) and SLAM are foundational technologies driving modern mobile robotics and Augmented Reality (AR).
+The combination of a camera with an Inertial Measurement Unit (IMU) stands out as a particularly robust sensing modality.
+The IMU helps handle challenging conditions such as low-texture environments and rapid motions, while making roll and pitch directly observable \cite{Huang2019VisualInertialNA}.
+By providing high-frequency measurements of linear acceleration and angular velocity, the IMU effectively constrains the short-term pose dynamics and improves the observability of orientation and scale components that remain ambiguous in pure monocular vision.
+In turn, the camera leverages exteroceptive landmarks from the environment that constrain its six-degrees-of-freedom motion for larger temporal windows, mitigating the inevitable proprioceptive drift \cite{usenko2016direct, VINSmono}.
+State-of-the-art VIO systems, such as VINS-Mono~\cite{VINSmono} and OKVIS~\cite{leutenegger2015keyframe}, have demonstrated strong performance in static, rigid environments, establishing them as a de facto standard for ego-motion estimation.

-However, the efficacy of classical VIO hinges entirely upon the fundamental assumption of scene rigidity~\cite{FactorDallaert}.
-This assumption is severely violated in scenarios featuring deformable objects such as human bodies or clothing.
-When the geometric model fails to account for non--rigid motion, VIO systems experience significant issues: the estimation often suffers from early over--fitting of the rigid model to local non--rigid motion, or worse, considerable drift when deformation parallax dominates inter--frame motion~\cite{newcombe2011kinectfusion}.
-Consequently, achieving robust and accurate localization in truly dynamic and deformable scenes remains an open and critical research problem~\cite{challenges2022}.
+However, the efficacy of classical VIO relies fundamentally on the assumption of scene rigidity~\cite{FactorDallaert}.
+This assumption is violated in real-world scenarios, most notably when imaging deformable objects such as human bodies or clothing.
+When the underlying geometric model fails to account for non--rigid motion,the performance of VIO systems deteriorates significantly.
+In such cases, the estimation may suffer from early over--fitting of the rigid model to local non--rigid motion, or, more severely, from substantial drift when deformation-induced parallax dominates the inter-frame motion~\cite{newcombe2011kinectfusion}.
+Consequently, achieving robust and accurate localization in highly dynamic and deformable environments remains an open and critical research challenge~\cite{challenges2022}.